harunkurtdev/webots-simulink/docs/advanced/export-ros2.md

- ## Exporting to ROS 2
+ ## Exporting Robot Model in ROS 2 Format

- To export the robot model in ROS 2 format, we need to use the `export_ros2` function.
+In this section, we will learn how to export the robot model in ROS 2 format, we need to use the `export_ros2` function.
 This function takes two arguments: the name of the robot and the path where you want to save the exported file.
 The exported file will be a URDF (Unified Robot Description Format) file that can be used by other programs such as Gazebo or ROS 2.

 ## Webots Simulation Blocks